minerscale/re-plants-vs-zombies/README.md

 Run the following commands (assuming you have CMake installed with Ninja) where the `CMakeSettings.json` file is located

-`cmake -G Ninja -B cmake-build`
+`cmake -G Ninja -B build`

-`cmake --build cmake-build`
+`cmake --build build`

 If running these commands does not create a successful build please [create an issue](https://github.com/Patoke/re-plants-vs-zombies/issue) and detail your problem

-After you build, the output executable should be in the `Debug` or `Release` (depending on your build target) folder inside `SexyAppFramework`
+After you build, the output executable should be in the root of the build/ folder.

 Then you want to copy that executable inside of the original game's root folder (or copy the contents of the original game folder inside the previously mentioned folder)